pixiedia/Google-Map-Address/README.md

 Magento2 Google Map Address module installation is very easy, please follow the steps for installation-

-1. Unzip the respective extension zip and then move "app" folder (inside "src" folder) into magento root directory.
+1. Download and Unzip the respective extension zip and then move "app" folder (inside "src" folder) into magento root directory. or `composer require pixiedia/module-google-map-address`

 Run Following Command via terminal
 -----------------------------------